-Taking the priority application criteria (A) for the appropriate semester, the next steps are to:
+Taking the priority applications closest to graduation, the next steps are to:

-- Sort by Clinic of First Choice: The administrator sorts applications according to the clinic they have listed as their first choice.
-This yields a stack of applications which list that clinic as a first choice.
+- Sort by clinic of first choice: The administrator sorts applications according to the clinic students have listed as their first choice.
+This yields a stack of applications that list that clinic as a first choice.

-- Make Sure Students Have Met the Prerequisites: Each application in the clinic's pile of first choices is checked to see if the student has the prerequisites.
-If a student does not meet the prerequisites for their first choice, but does meet the requirements for his/her second choice, the application will be put in the second choice drawing pile and it will be considered for drawings for that clinic or the third choice clinic if the prerequisites are met.
+- Make sure students have met the prerequisites: Each application in the clinic's pile of first choices is checked to make sure the student has the prerequisites.
+If a student does not meet the prerequisites for his or her first choice but does meet the requirements for his/her second choice, the application will be put in the second-choice drawing pile and will be considered for drawings for that clinic or for the third-choice clinic if the prerequisites are met.

-- Select Students: At this point, the administrator counts the number of applications for that clinic's first choices.
+Select students: At this point, the administrator counts the number of applications for that clinic's first choices.
 If there are more applications than enrollment spaces, all the applications are put in a box and blindly picked until all the spaces are filled.
-The administrator continues to pick the applications and place the names on a wait list until all the applications have been picked.
-If a student is put on the wait list, his/her application then goes into the second choice drawing pile and set aside.
-The administrator then goes on to the next clinic's first choice pile.
+The administrator continues to pick the applications and place the names on a waitlist until all the applications have been selected.
+If a student is put on the waitlist, his/her application then goes into the second-choice drawing pile and is set aside.
+The administrator then goes on to the next clinic's first-choice pile.

-After the above process has been conducted for every clinic's first choice applications, the administrator follows steps (1), (2), and (3) for each clinic's second choice ones.
-After every clinic's second choice applications have been selected, the administrator then does the same for each clinic's third choice applications.
+After this process has been conducted for every clinic's first-choice applications, the administrator follows steps (1), (2) and (3) for each clinic's second-choice applications.
+After every clinic's second-choice applications have been selected, the administrator then does the same for each clinic's third-choice applications.

-- Next Graduation Class: The administrator then starts the whole process over with the next graduation class.
+- Next graduation class: The administrator then starts the whole process over with the next graduation class.
 The process indicated in (1) through (3) is conducted.
-The administrator then goes on to the next graduating class, and so on until all graduating classes have gone through the lottery.
+The administrator then moves on to the next graduating class and so on until all graduating classes have gone through the lottery.

-- Students Who Have Taken A Clinic: After all students who have not taken a clinic have gone through the selection process, the administrator then considers students who have previously taken a clinic.
+- Students who have taken a clinic: After all students who have not taken a clinic have gone through the selection process, the administrator then considers students who have already taken a clinic.
 The lottery is conducted according to (1) through (3) above.

-The Civil Advocacy Clinic selects its students through the lottery process.
+The Saul Ewing Civil Advocacy Clinic selects its students through the lottery process.

 Community Development Clinic

-The Community Development Clinic selects its students through the lottery process giving evening students preference to some slots.
+The Community Development Clinic selects its students through the lottery process and gives evening students preference for some slots.

 Criminal Practice Clinic